Dayton Philharmonic Orchestra: Dayton Philharmonic Youth Orchestra

 Founded in 1937 by Paul Katz, the DPYO is the 3rd oldest youth orchestra in the United States.

 The DPYO performs three concerts each season and was invited to perform at the 2002, 2004, 2006, 2014, and 2018 Ohio Music Education Association conferences.
-The Youth Orchestra regularly appears on the Dayton Philharmonic's Family Concert Series, which has included collaborations with Cirque de la Symphonie, Zoot Theatre, the Dayton Ballet II Senior Company, performance artist Dan Kamin, and the Magic Circle Mime Company.
+The Youth Orchestra regularly appears on the Dayton Philharmonic's Family Concert Series, which in the past included collaborations with Cirque de la Symphonie, Zoot Theatre, the Dayton Ballet II Senior Company, performance artist Dan Kamin, and the Magic Circle Mime Company.
 The Dayton Philharmonic Youth Orchestra celebrated its 80th anniversary in the 2017–2018 season by commissioning composer Austin Jaquith to compose a work for the orchestra.
-The DPYO celebrates its 85th season in 2022-2023.
+The DPYO celebrated its 85th season in 2022–2023.
+As a “thank you” for twenty-five wonderful years on the podium, conductor Patrick Reynolds commissioned two works for the DPYO: “Thee Surrender” by Kamille Austin, and “The Phoenix Ascending: A New Beginning” by Stella Sung.

 The DPYO is supported by the Dayton Performing Arts Alliance, Dayton Philharmonic Orchestra, the Association of Parents and Friends of the Dayton Philharmonic Youth Orchestra, and by the Dayton Philharmonic Volunteer Association.
 The DPYO is affiliated with the Youth Division of the League of American Orchestras.
-The youth orchestra rehearses weekly during the school year at the University of Dayton's Raymond L. Fitz Hall.